huangyh09/brie/doc/brie_quant.rst

 Mode1: Imputation with gene features
 ====================================

-This mode is introduced in BRIE 1, where we genomic sequences are leverage to learn a prior distribution of PSI.
+This mode is introduced in BRIE 1, where genomic sequences are leverage to learn a prior distribution of PSI.
 Then the predicted distribution of PSI from sequence features are combined with the likelihood obtained from the observed read counts.
 This framework provides a coherent way to combine the quantification from read counts and imputation from genomic features.

-Initially, the inference in the mode is achieved by MCMC sample per cell separated, which is generally slow for over hundrads of cells.
-BRIE2's variational framework keeps supporting the gene features, and performs the inference for all cells in one go, though they are independent.
+Initially, the inference in this mode is achieved by MCMC sample per cell separated, which is generally slow for over hundreds of cells.
+BRIE2's variational framework keeps supporting the gene features and performs the inference for all cells in one go, though they are independent.

 Example command line for Mode 1.
 We suggest use ``--interceptMode cell`` to